 git checkout -b v1.0 v1.0

 It's not possible for GitBook to always synchronize concurrent changes made on GitBook and GitHub.
-Here are things you need to keep in mind when using the GitHub integration and you edit your content indifferently on both platforms:
+Here are things you need to keep in mind when using the GitHub integration and when you edit your content indifferently on both platforms:

 All changes are always preserved in either GitBook's or GitHub's history.
 It will always be possible to recover your content on either platform.

-In case of GitHub sync errors, or changes made in parallel on GitBook and GitHub within a few minutes timeframe, there are risk to see changes being reverted.
+In case of GitHub sync errors, or changes made in parallel on GitBook and GitHub within a few minutes timeframe, there is a risk to see changes being reverted.
 This means that the changes are in either GitBook's or GitHub's history, but the last version will lack changes made by some party.